2017 24 Hours of Le Mans: Qualifying

 Beginning late Wednesday night in clear conditions, the first of three qualifying sessions to set the race's starting order by the fastest lap times set by each team's quickest driver commenced.
 Due to a significant practice incident in the first Road to Le Mans race, the start was delayed by 20 minutes for barrier repairs at the Porsche Curves.
 Slow zones and yellow flags limited the amount of quick running, and the rapidly-cooling track meant that the best chance to set the fastest lap times was missed.
-The session's first timed laps saw Porsche lead early on with a benchmark effort from Jani, followed by Bernhard's 3-minute 19.710-second lap.
-Fifteen minutes later, Kobayashi had no slower traffic impeding him and took provisional pole position with a 3-minute 18.793-second lap.
+The session's first timed laps saw Porsche lead early on with a benchmark effort from Jani, followed by Bernhard's 3:19.710 lap.
+Fifteen minutes later, Kobayashi had no slower traffic impeding him and took provisional pole position with a 3:18.793 lap.
 Nakajima was six-tenths of a second behind in second, and Bernhard was a provisional third.
 Lapierre was the slowest of the three Toyotas in fourth, and Jani was fifth.
 Kraihamer completed the LMP1 field with a lap that was ten seconds slower than Kobayashi's time but clear of the LMP2 field.

-Matthieu Vaxivière put TDS Racing's Oreca on provisional pole in LMP2 with a 3-minute 29.333-second lap set late in the session.
+Matthieu Vaxivière put TDS Racing's Oreca on provisional pole in LMP2 with a 3:29.333 lap set late in the session.
 He was half-a-second clear of Senna, who held the class pole until Vaxivière's lap.
 Vitaly Petrov's No. 25 Manor was third-fastest, with teammate Vergne fourth.
 Eric Trouillet, in the No. 39 Graff Oreca, caused the session's first yellow flag when he struck the barriers leaving the second Mulsanne Chicane.
 The No. 27 SMP Racing Dallara caused further disruption when it hit the barriers and had a quickly-extinguished fire.
-Aston Martin led the LMGTE categories, with Nicki Thiim's No. 95 car quickest at 3 minutes, 52.117 seconds; Mathias Lauda was the fastest Amateur-class entry with a 3-minute 55.134-second lap.
-Risi Competizione's No. 82 Ferrari 488 was eleventh amongst the LMGTEs before ACO officials disallowed their fastest laps for violating parc fermé regulations by handling the tyres after the session.
+Aston Martin led the LMGTE categories, with Nicki Thiim's No. 95 car quickest at 3:52.117; Mathias Lauda was the fastest Amateur-class entry with a 3:55.134 lap.
+Risi Competizione's No. 82 Ferrari 488 was 11th amongst the LMGTEs before ACO officials disallowed their fastest laps for violating parc fermé regulations by handling the tyres after the session.